airbnb/okreplay/readme.md

 * `Betamax.withTape(name, Closure)` as a way of scoping proxy usage
 * `@Betamax(tape=name)` for tests/specs
+* Separate JSON IO from Tape class (potentially swap in other storage mechanisms)
-* Description & timestamps in interactions
+* Description in interactions
 * Non-text responses
 * Multipart requests
 * Calculate content length header rather than specifying in tape